Perp-Protocol/perp-arbitrageur/README.md

 Since Perpetual Protocol runs on xDai, you can use this bot entirely without paying gas fees on Ethereum.
 Gas fees on xDai are very low (1 Gwei).

+Comments or questions?
+Come to the #⛏coding-chat channel on our Discord: https://discord.gg/mYKKRTn

+Want to report bugs or submit updates?
+Issues and PRs are welcome!

 # Default Strategy
 The default strategy is to "buy low, sell high" to make profit between two different exchanges.
 For example, most of the time, the price of ETH-PERP at Perpetual Protocol and FTX will be similar.
 However, price action on the exchanges leads to price differentials from time to time.
 This bot is designed to open positions when the price difference (spread) is greater than a set level, and to close the positions when the spread decreases below a set level.